-All the provisions of EGTRRA (2001 act) that relate to qualified tuition programs are permanently extended including the following:
+All the provisions of EGTRRA (2001 act) that relate to qualified tuition programs are permanently extended, including the following:

-- Qualified tuition account withdrawals are exempt from income tax. - Distributions from qualified tuition accounts not used for higher educational purposes are subject to a 10% additional tax. - Room and board expenses are qualifying expenses. - Rollovers from one account to another account are allowable. - Hope and Lifetime Learning Credit coordination with I.R.C. §529 - First cousins are treated as members of the family for rollover and change-of-beneficiary purposes.
+- Qualified tuition account withdrawals are exempt from income tax. - Distributions from qualified tuition accounts not used for higher educational purposes are subject to a 10% additional tax. - Room and board expenses are qualifying expenses. - Rollovers from one account to another account are allowable. - Hope and lifetime learning credits are coordinated with I.R.C. § 529. - First cousins are treated as members of the family for rollover and change-of-beneficiary purposes.

-The credit designed to encourage lower-income taxpayers to contribute to IRAs and other retirement plans, referred to as the Saver's Tax Credit, was extended permanently.
-The credit was previously set to expire at the end of 2005.
+The credit designed to encourage lower-income taxpayers to contribute to IRAs and other retirement plans, referred to as the saver's tax credit, was extended permanently.